Jimmy Carter turns 99 at home with Rosalynn and other family as tributes come from around the world

 Bill Clinton, the 42nd president and first Democratic president after Carter’s landslide defeat, showed no signs of the chilly relationship the two fellow Southerners once had.

 “Jimmy!
-Happy birthday,” Clinton said.
+Happy birthday,” Clinton said in his video message.
 “You only get to be 99 once.
 It’s been a long, good ride, and we thank you for your service and your friendship and the enduring embodiment of the American dream.”

 Musician Peter Gabriel led concertgoers at Madison Square Garden in a rendition of “Happy Birthday,” as did the Indigo Girls at a recent concert.

-In Atlanta, the Carter Library & Museum and adjacent The Carter Center was holding a weekend of events, including a naturalization ceremony for 99 new citizens on Sunday.
-Festivities at the museum, which offered 99-cent admission Saturday, were slated to continue Sunday after Congress came to an agreement to avoid a partial government shutdown at the start of the federal fiscal year, which coincides with Carter’s birthday.
+In Atlanta, the Carter Library & Museum and adjacent Carter Center held a weekend of events, including the citizenship ceremony.
+The museum offered 99-cent admission Saturday.
+The commemoration there was able to continue Sunday only because Congress came to an agreement to avoid a partial government shutdown at the start of the federal fiscal year, which coincides with Carter’s birthday.

 Jason Carter said his grandfather has found it “gratifying” to see reassessments of his presidency.
 Carter’s term often has been broad-brushed as a failure because of inflation, global fuel shortages and the holding of American hostages in Iran, a confluence that led to Republican Ronald Reagan’s 1980 romp.